-Bronze V6 - Vehicle safety equipment Close-proxin nity mirrors Side under-run protection Blind spot warning signage Class V mirror Side under-run Warning signage and markings Shall be fitted to • Where they ca mounted with n mirror being tw the ground, reg adjustment pos • In such a way appropriately a fully visible from position an be o part of the o metres from ardless of the sition that they are djusted and Shall be fitted to all HGVs, to both sides of the vehicle: Unless defined as exempt in the Safer Lorry Scheme Traffic Regulation Order Unless the shape and characteristics of the vehicle mean that it meets the requirements for side underrun protection Shall be fitted to all HGVs and vehicles designed to carry more than 16 passengers: Prominently to the rear of the vehicle To visually warn other road users of the nearside close proximity blind spot hazard So as not to cause offence to other road users So they are clearly visible to other road users For a tractor trailer and drawbar combination vehicle, blind spot warning signage shall be fitted to the rear of the trailer.
+Bronze V6 - Vehicle safety equipment Close proximity mirrors Side under-run protection Blind spot warning signage Class V mirror Class VI mirror Side under-run Warning signage and markings Shall be fitted to all HGVs: • Where they can bemounted with no part of the mirror being two metres from the ground, regardless of the adjustment position • In such a way that they areappropriately adjusted and fully visible from the driving position Close-proximity mirror field of view may be achieved using a camera monitoring system.
+Shall be fitted to all HGVs, to both sides of the vehicle: • Unless defined as exempt in the Safer Lorry Scheme Traffic Regulation Order • Unless the shape and characteristics of the vehicle mean that it meets the requirements for side underrun protection Shall be fitted to all HGVs and vehicles designed to carry more than 16 passengers: Prominently to the rear of the vehicle To visually warn other road users of the near-side close proximity blind spot hazard So as not to cause offence to other road users So they are clearly visible to other road users For a tractor trailer and drawbar combination vehicle, blind spot warning signage shall be fitted to the rear of the trailer.